MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/asdmp-monitoring-types.md

     ![Authentication mode](./media/asdmp/selecting-authentication-mode.png)

-5. At the **Azure Endpoints** step, select the **Enable checkbox if you want to change default Azure Endopints** checkbox and modify the default Azure endpoints if required.
+5. At the **Azure Endpoints** step, select the **Enable checkbox if you want to change default Azure Endpoints** checkbox and modify the default Azure endpoints if required.

     The default endpoints for creating Azure Service Principal Name are as follows:

    - Authority URI: <https://login.windows.net>

    - Management Service URI: <https://management.azure.com>

      This endpoint is also used for Azure REST API.
 In this case, the Firewall port 443 should be used.
 However, according to [Ports beyond 1433 for ADO.NET 4.5](https://docs.microsoft.com/azure/sql-database/sql-database-develop-direct-route-ports-adonet-v12), the Firewall port 1433 should be used.